Our Church School Vision

 Bishop's Visitor

-Our Bishop's Visitor is Mrs Jenny Goulsbra.
-She is an old friend of the school having been a Governor in the past.
-She comes into school regularly to hear children read, join in with Collective Worship, support events and read letters from the Bishop at special church services.
+Our Bishop's Visitor comes into school regularly to hear children read, join in with Collective Worship, support events and read letters from the Bishop at special church services.
+At present, we are currently in the process of recruiting a new Bishops Visitor.

 Our School Prayer